 The City is also subject to Waste Discharge Requirements of the Mercury and PCB Watershed Permit No. CA0038849, RWQCB Order No. R2-2017-0041.
 This permit's annual reporting requirements may be met either in the Annual NPDES Report or through participation in a group report submitted by the Bay Area Clean Water Agencies (BACWA).
-The City chose to meet these reporting requirements in the 2020 Annual NPDES Report with the reporting summarized in Chapter II, Section 2.1.4 and Section 2.1.5.
+The City meets these reporting requirements with the reporting summarized in Chapter II, Section 2.1.4 and Section 2.1.5.